hiroshiban/MATLABtools4EmEditor/README.md

 ## **Contents**

 ![mlint](doc/images/mlint.gif)

-mMLINT in the snippet/macro enables MATLAB syntax check with mlint.exe in EmEditor.
+*mMLINT in the snippet/macro enables MATLAB syntax check with mlint.exe in EmEditor.*

 ![time_stamp](doc/images/time_stamp.gif)

-mINS_TSTAMP in the snippet/macro automatically adds time stamp in saving the *.m files.
+*mINS_TSTAMP in the snippet/macro automatically adds time stamp in saving the *.m files.*

+<br></br>

 <pre>
-matlab_with_toolboxes.esy : EmEditor Syntax File for MATLAB and MATLAB-toolboxes, a full-set version
+matlab_with_toolboxes.esy : EmEditor Syntax File for MATLAB and MATLAB-toolboxes,
+    a full-set version.
     This is the EmEditor syntax file for MATLAB and MATLAB toolboxes, which supports to highlight keywords (functions and operators).
 It can be also helpful in semi-automatically fill the keywords with the auto-completion